 Solar plus battery storage refers to a combined system that incorporates both solar panels for electricity generation and energy storage solutions, typically in the form of batteries.
 The integration of solar panels and energy storage enables a more comprehensive and flexible approach to managing and utilizing solar energy.

 By design, most solar power systems without batteries do not supply power when the grid is down.
-Having a solar battery bank allows the solar system to operate independently of the power grid.
+A solar battery bank allows the solar system to operate independently of the power grid.

 NMC Vs. LFP Solar Plus Battery Storage